5 Mistakes Real Estate Investors Make When Budgeting for Their Property

 Early termination fee

-Breaking your contract early with a property management firm may require you to pay an early termination fee.
+Breaking your contract early with a property management company may require you to pay an early termination fee.
 You might only be charged for a month’s rental; the company’s policies will determine the additional fees you will need to pay.

 3. Not calculating for vacancy expenses